triptych/web-game-component-engine/README.md

   - `component-inspector.js`: Manages the right column for inspecting and editing selected components.
   - `inspector-field.js`: Reusable component for editable fields in the inspector.
   - `zoom-control.js`: Provides zoom functionality for the game grid.
-  - `pan-control.js`: Enables panning of the game grid.
+  - `pan-control.js`: Enables smooth panning of the game grid.
   - `delete-button.js`: A reusable delete button component.
   - `tool-bar.js`: Manages the toolbar with save, load, and reset functionality.
 - `game-components/`: A directory containing the implemented game components.